 - The transition of energy production from fossil fuel to clean energy dominance.

 - The transition of energy allocation from local balance to cross-border and global distribution and

 - The transition from coal, oil, and gas in energy consumption to electric-centric consumption.

 What is the need for the OSOWOG?

-Other potential benefits also means improving the quality of life potential benefits include widespread scale up in energy access, abatement in carbon emissions, lower costs of living and improved livelihoods.
+- Other potential benefits also mean improving the quality of life.
+The potential benefits include widespread scale-up in energy access, abatement in carbon emissions, lower costs of living and improved livelihoods.